SeelabFhdo/lemma-docs/docs/getting-started/tour/index.md

 contrast to the fields of the `Location` structure, the `VehicleCount` fields are mutable due to the lack of the modifier `immutable`.

-### List Type Domain Concepts
+### Collection Type Domain Concepts
-Next to data structures, the example domain model defines two *list types* using the `list` keyword.
-In LEMMA, a list type specifies a sequence of one or more data fields that can have a primitive or complex type.
-Both list types in the example domain model, i.e., `ParkingSpaces` and `VehicleCounts`, have one field (`parkingSpace` and `vehicleCount`, respectively) of a structured type (`ParkingSpace` and `VehicleCount`, respectively).
+Next to data structures, the example domain model defines two *collection types* using the `collection` keyword.
+In LEMMA, a collection type specifies a sequence of one or more data fields that can have a primitive or complex type.
+Both collection types in the example domain model, i.e., `ParkingSpaces` and `VehicleCounts`, have one field (`parkingSpace` and `vehicleCount`, respectively) of a structured type (`ParkingSpace` and `VehicleCount`, respectively).

 ## Step 3: Create a Service Model
 In this step, we use LEMMA's